junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 ![kk](./makepropsdetails.png)

 The voting duration for proposals on the ICPSwap platform is typically three days.
 If a proposal passes during this voting period, your token will be listed on the exchange and will be tradable.
-Once your token is available for trading, you can update the link on the `Buy Frogie Now` button to redirect the user to the exchnage from where they can buy the token.
+Once your token is available for trading, you can update the link on the `Buy Frogie Now` button to redirect the user to the exchange from where they can buy the token.

 You can also use [`proposals.network`](https://proposals.network/) as an alternatice to submit a proposal to any [SNS](https://dashboard.internetcomputer.org/) project.